 An alternative to hiking Black Balsam Knob is Sam Knob, a bit longer hike but with more varied scenery.
-The quickest way to Sam Knob is to start at the parking area at the end of Black Balsam Road, 1.3 mi from the Blue Ridge Parkway turn-off.
-That's the Sam Knob Hike and one of the best in the area.
-Obviously, it is highly recommended as well!
+The quickest way to Sam Knob is from the parking area at the end of Black Balsam Road, 1.3 mi from the Blue Ridge Parkway turn-off.
+That's the Sam Knob Hike and one of the best in the region - better than Black Balsam, in our opinion!

 Hike to Shining Rock